AWP 2023: March 8–11

 The Journal Non/Fiction Prize is awarded annually to a book-length collection of short stories, essays, or a combination of the two.
 The winner receives $1500 and publication by The Ohio State University Press

-Meet and Pitch Our Editor in Chief
+Meet and Pitch Our Editorial Director

 Return to top